nikkibudeanu/NutriQuizz/README.md

 * ## Navbar:
 The navbar includes links to the below sections:
 Home, How to Play, High Scores, Play button.
+On mobile screens, the navbar turns into a hamburger menu.

 * ##  Home section: